edysojog/ludigames-qa-report/README.md

 Before running any tests, I put myself in the mindset of a regular user and asked: *what should always work so that the experience isn't disturbed?*

-User experience is the most important part of a website — if a user cannot access something they need, or can access something that shouldn't be public, there would be a significant problem.
+User experience is the most important part of a website.
+If a user cannot access something they need, or can access something that shouldn't be public, there would be a significant problem.

 Here are a few observations I noted while browsing: